 Idaho Legislature—Before being elected to the United States Senate in 1998, Mike served three terms as the 2nd District Representative for Idaho in the U.S. House of Representatives.
 Previously, he served in the Idaho State Senate from 1984 to 1992, and spent his final four years in the Idaho Legislature as Senate President Pro Tempore.

 Experience, Education and Family—Prior to his service in Congress, Mike was a partner in the law firm of Holden, Kidwell, Hahn & Crapo.
 He is a member of the Idaho and California Bar Associations and the Bar of the U.S. Supreme Court.
 He received his Juris Doctorate cum laude from Harvard Law School in 1977, and he graduated summa cum laude from Brigham Young University in 1973 with a B.A. in political science.
 Following graduation from law school, he served a one-year clerkship with the 9th Circuit Court of Appeals.
-Mike and his wife, Susan, have five children and nine grandchildren.
+Mike and his wife, Susan, have five children and eleven grandchildren.

 Priorities—Improving our nation’s economic wellbeing—which includes reforming our badly broken tax code, reforming federal government spending programs and establishing powerful budget controls—remains Mike’s number one priority.
 Curtailment of unreasonable government mandates, increasing our nation’s economic competitiveness, advancing local, collaborative problem solving and many more critical issues are among Mike’s other top priorities in the 115th Congress.